PuspanjaliPuhan/Java-Basiccode/README.md

-- 👋 Hi, I’m @PuspanjaliPuhan
+- 👋 Hi, I’m @PuspanjaliPuhan.
-- 👀 I’m interested in ...Data science
+- 👀 Interested in ...AI/ML,Data science also
-- 🌱 I’m currently learning ...Java
+- 🌱 On progress.📈 Python,SQL,HTML,CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking for collaborate with Google
-- 📫 How to reach me ...
+- 📫 Also investing time into frameworks like Django ..

 <!---
 PuspanjaliPuhan/PuspanjaliPuhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.